imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 If you are familiar with the BigDataViewer, there is a few useful things to know.
 When we launch a new MaMuT annotation, we actually import some of the settings of the BigDataViewer in the session.
-For instance, in the BigDataViewer you can save and restore settings using the  and  menu item.
+For instance, in the BigDataViewer you can save and restore settings using the {% include bc content="File | Save settings" %} and {% include bc content="File |
+Load settings" %} menu item.
 This creates and loads a XML file typically named `bdv_file.settings.xml` if the BigDataViewer file is named `bdv_file.xml`.
 If this settings file is present in the same folder than the BigDataViewer file when launching a new MaMuT annotation, then MaMuT imports the brightness adjustments and bookmarks found in this file.
 The